ontola/raadstalk/README.md

 - Download the latest version and restart docker-compose `./renew.sh`
 - Don't forget to periodically run trends `crontab ./cronjob`

+## Config

+- Blacklist words / words to ignore can be set in `raadstalk.stupid_words`

 ## Credits

 Funded by VNG Realisatie B.V.